Master of Fine Arts in fine arts

 Massey offers two ways to do the MFA:

 - Full-time: on campus in Wellington, including postgraduate studio space on site.
 This takes two years.

 - Low residency: come to Wellington for four intensive one-week blocks per year, with mentoring and supervision in your creative practice by distance.
 This will take three to four years.
 The blocks coincide with school holidays.

 The MFA starts with the “Grad Camp” intensive block in the last week of January.

-Application deadline for all MFA candidates: November 15.
+Application deadline for all MFA candidates: November 15 (January start).
 Late applications will be considered on a case by case basis.

 A full-time MFA study load is 120 credits per year.
 Low residency students generally enrol in 60 credits per year.

 In these courses, students generate and present an advanced body of exploratory work directed towards the articulation of their thesis project.
 They engage with current ideas, historical precedents, critical perspectives and contexts, pushing their creative practice.

 197.811 Thesis 120 Credit Part 1 (60 credits)

 197.812 Thesis 120 Credit Part 2 (60 credits)